liquity/bold/README.md

 ### 9 - Branch shutdown and bad debt

-In the case of a collateral price collapse or oracle failure, a branch will shut down and urgent redemptions will be enabled.
+In the case of a collateral price collapse or oracle failure, a branch will shut down and shutdown redemptions will be enabled.
 The collapsed branch may be left with 0 collateral (or collateral with 0 value), and some remaining bad debt.

 This could in the worst case lead to bank runs: a portion of the system debt can not be cleared, and hence a portion of the BOLD supply can never be redeemed.